Two People Looking at Real Estate Model and Calculator

 2. Diversification

-Here's a graph of the largest quarterly drawdowns of the S&P since 2008 and how private markets performed relative to the stock market:
+Here's a graph of the largest quarterly drawdowns of the S&P since 2008 and how a basket of private market investments performed relative to the stock market:

 Yieldstreet Private Market Outperformance